-Assessment at the term exams (written) will be objective-oriented and will test students' knowledge, their critical thinking and operational skills.
+Assessment at the term exams (oral/written) will be objective-oriented and will test students' knowledge, their critical thinking and operational skills.

 The final evaluation is considered satisfactory if the student proves a general knowledge of the syllabus topics, together with the ability of linking different themes.